nicola-guidi/My-Home-Lab/README.md

 AllowedIPs = 0.0.0.0/0
 ```

-## WireGuard Installation Issue
+### WireGuard Installation Issue

 During the initial configuration, the WireGuard package was unavailable through the pfSense package manager because of a repository issue.

-The repository information was checked using:
+The repository was checked using:

 ```bash
 pkg-static info pfSense-repo